Yongsoo Park Lab

 Yongsoo Park, Ph.D.

-Scientist / Assistant Professor
+Senior Scientist / Associate Professor

 Member, EMBO Young Investigator Programme (YIP) as an EMBO Installation Grantee, 2016-2019.